Juanfran has 'no fear' of penalties ahead of Europa League final

+Atletico Madrid right-back Juanfran insists he is not afraid of taking a penalty against Marseille, despite hitting the post from the spot in their 2016 Champions League final defeat against Real Madrid.

-The Spain international was the only player that failed to convert in the penalty shoot-out after a 1-1 draw, as Atleti failed to beat its rival in the showpiece for the second time in three seasons.
+The Spain international was the only player that failed to convert in the penalty shoot-out after a 1-1 draw, as Atleti failed to beat their rivals in the showpiece for the second time in three seasons.

-But the 33 year-old is adamant there will be no mental scars should he need to step up in Thursday's (AEST) Europa League final against Marseille in Lyon.
+But the 33-year-old is adamant there will be no mental scars should he need to step up in Wednesday's Europa League final against Marseille in Lyon.

+"If the coach tells me to take one, I will take it.
+I have no fear."
+Juanfran said to Marca.

 "But I have no fear of anything if I get to take one.